 This post contains affiliate links, you can read my full disclosure policy here.

 I have been on an intense personal development journey over the last year to transform myself from a negative complainer to a more positive person.
 I’ve always envied the people that seemed to be naturally positive.
 I’m naturally kind of a downer and managing clinical depression on top of that doesn’t help.
 I decided I was tired of my negativity and I felt like it was only making my life worse.
 I embarked on a quest to stop being a complainer and it’s been hard but completely worth wild.
 Here are some of the things I have learned on my no complaining quest.
+If you’re interested in this topic be sure to check out my podcast episode on positivity.

 If you complain all the time the people around you will reflect that back at you.
 Misery loves company and if you’re being negative chances are the people you are talking to will join in.
 Try and compliment someone or tell them what you’re excited about.
 Instead of making small talk about how terrible the weather is, talk about how happy you are that it was nice out last weekend.
 When you start focusing on positive things you will find yourself engaging in less negative conversations.